gabergg/grocery/README.md

 grocery
 =======

-Java/SQL application to track grocery lists and food expiration
+A web-based system to track current grocery inventory, lists, and shopping trends and necessities